Mon-Ouie/mon-ouie.github.com/.code/content/posts/debugger.md

     end
 {:.ruby}

 The real thing is adding the breakpoint.
-We'll create a ``next(frames)`` method, where frames is the backtrace as an array of ``Frame`` objects (that is, ``locs.map { |l| Frame.new(l) }``).
+We'll create a ``next(locs)`` method, where frames is the backtrace as an array of ``Rubinius::Location`` objects.
 It will just try to see if there's a line after the current one.
 If there is, then it will put a breakpoint on the next relevant instruction.
 If there is no such instruction, it will return back to the previous element of the backtrace.

-    def next!(frames)
+    def next!(locs)
-      frame = frames.first
+      loc  = locs.first
-      exec  = frames[0].loc.method
+      exec = loc.method

       # I don't know what "fin" stands for in the actual Rubinius source code.
       # I will assume it is the French for "end", "end" not being allowed as a